swig-fortran/flibcpp/README.md

 other than existing and compatible C++ and Fortran compilers, and a relatively recent version of CMake:

-1. Clone the repository; `git clone https://github.com/swig-fortran/flibcpp`
+1. Clone the repository with `git clone https://github.com/swig-fortran/flibcpp` or [download a release](https://github.com/swig-fortran/flibcpp/releases)
 2. Create a build directory and execute `cmake $PATH_TO_SOURCE` (requires CMake 3.8 or higher)
 3. Install using `make install`